 - MSA Plans may not be available in your area.
 As of 2018, only about 5,000 Medicare Advantage enrollees are in MSA plans.
 Only a handful of insurance companies offer them.

 - MSAs do not cover prescriptions, but there may be add-on coverage available for vision and dental.
-You can buy a standalone Medicare Part D prescription drug plan if you choose an MSA plan.
+You can buy a standalone Part D plan if you choose an MSA plan.

 - You cannot get a Medigap, or Medicare Supplement, plan to cover out of pocket costs.
 Medigap plans are only available if you have traditional Medicare, not if you have Medicare Advantage.

-What is the Difference Between an HSA and MSA
+What’s the Difference Between an HSA and MSA?